Zack Steffen Profile

 |Birthplace||Coatesville, Pennsylvania, United States|

-Zack Steffen is an American soccer player who plays as a goalkeeper for Premier League club Manchester City and the United States Men’s National Team (USMNT).
+Zack Steffen is an American soccer player who plays as a goalkeeper for Championship side Middlesbrough on loan from Manchester City and the United States Men’s National Team (USMNT).

 Steffen started out as a defender for West Chester United.
 His switch to goalkeeping at the age of 10 happened by chance, as he filled in for a team-mate who could not make it to a game.